weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 Some of the APIs and parameters might change over time, as we work towards a perfect implementation.
 :::

-### How is this possible?
+### How does it work?

 With every Weaviate [release](https://github.com/weaviate/weaviate/releases) we also publish executable Linux binaries ([see assets](https://github.com/weaviate/weaviate/releases)).

-This allows launching the Weaviate database server from the client instantiation call, which makes the "installation" step transparent in the background:
+This allows launching the Weaviate database server from the client instantiation call, which makes the "installation" step invisible by pushing it to the background:

 import EmbeddedInstantiation from '/_includes/code/embedded.instantiate.mdx';